thesavagefredl/thesavagefredl/README.md

 - 👋 Hi, I’m @thesavagefredl
-- 👀 I’m interested in web development and informaton systems
+- 👀 I’m interested in web development and information systems
 - 🌱 I’m currently looking for an internship in software development
 - 💞️ I’m looking to collaborate on any interesting or something that will change the lives of a lot of people
 - 📫 Reach me on IG @thesavagefredl